ambarb/trygit_4_8_plus/README.md

 *See the bottom of this document to find some common **Reference Materials**.*
 ### Requirements
 - Each particpate has a github account
-- Each particpate has git installed on your computer or laptop
+- Each particpate has git installed on their computer
-- Each particpate has python on your computer or laptop
+- Each particpate has python on their computer
 - Team messaging platform if working remotely
-- Link from organizer to your team's custom repo
+- Link from organizer to team's custom repo with additional instructions
 ### Abbreviations
 - Group Git webpage (**GG**)
 - Your Git webpage (**YG**)